jboss-switchyard/quickstarts/rules-camel-cbr/Readme.md

 Introduction
 ============
-This quickstart demonstrates the usage of a rules service in conjuction with a camel service, creating a Content-Based Router.
+This quickstart demonstrates the usage of a rules service in conjunction with a camel service, creating a Content-Based Router.
 This quickstart also demonstrates the ability to use MVEL expressions to extract objects (the Widgets from their Boxes) and insert them as facts inside the rules engine.
 The drl resource is specified using annotations within the DestinationServiceRules interface, and checks the id of Widgets to determine the destination to set on their Boxes.
 Then, a Camel route looks at the destination set on the Box for each Widget, and routes it to the appropriate service (RedService, GreenService, or BlueService).